 Kinds Of Sports Bets Available In Illinois

-Right now, BetRivers is the only live online sportsbook legally available to people located in Illinois.
-DraftKings, FanDuel, and other apps are sure to follow.
+Right now, BetRivers, DraftKings, PointsBet, William Hill, and FanDuel are the only live online sportsbooks legally available to people located in Illinois.
+Other apps are sure to follow.
 But all legitimate betting sites and apps in Illinois will offer these standard types of bets.

 |Types Of Bet||Description|